VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/settings/shipping.md

 ## Shipping Packages

 The "Shipping Packages" tab contains the list of adjusted package options that can be chosen for shipping methods.
-This allows to manageВ and use effectively various options of packaging.
+This allows to manage and use effectively various options of packaging.
 For instance, it will help to choose the most optimal package for the parcel and exclude an ability of sending small products in a large box.

 <img src="../../../assets/images/docs/shipping-packages.PNG" />